decentriq/covid-hackathon/README.md

-# cocotrace | confidential contact tracing
+# 🥥 cocotrace | Confidential Contact Tracing

 This is the repo for the *cocotrace* project in the CodeVsCovid19 Hackathon.